Heating, Ventilation, Air-Conditioning, and Refrigeration

 Course Descriptions

-HVE-146 – Advanced Electrical and Cooling
+HVAC-201 – Advanced Troubleshooting and Diagnostics

 Refrigeration & Air Conditioning Technology 9th edition